wallstop/DxState/README.md

 - In the Editor, the custom `StateStackManager` inspector surfaces the live stack, registered states (with push/flatten controls), diagnostics, and a one-click clear button while in play mode.
 - Open **Window ▸ Wallstop Studios ▸ DxState ▸ State Stack Debugger** to monitor stacks in a dedicated editor window, push new states by name, and inspect diagnostics without selecting the manager object.
 - Drop the `StateStackDiagnosticsOverlay` MonoBehaviour on the same object as `StateStackManager` (included in the sample prefab) to toggle an in-game overlay that lists the active stack and recent events (default hotkey: `F9`).
-  Use the toolbar buttons to cycle between floating/docked presets or lock the overlay to avoid accidental drags, switch to the timeline tab to visualize recent transitions as a sparkline, and use the event-type filters to focus on the signals you care about.
+  Use the toolbar buttons to cycle between floating/docked presets or lock the overlay to avoid accidental drags, pause/step through diagnostics snapshots, pin states you care about, switch to the timeline tab to visualize recent transitions as a sparkline, and apply event-type filters to focus on actionable entries.
 - Utility helpers such as `AwaitWithProgress` now support cancellation tokens while driving progress updates via a lightweight, pooled driver.

 ## State Machine Authoring